-This bill amends existing laws related to community solar projects and net energy metering in New Hampshire, with a focus on enhancing accessibility for low-moderate income households.
-Key changes include increasing the capacity limit for solar arrays in low-moderate income community solar projects from 6 megawatts to 18 megawatts, and expanding the definition of "political subdivision" to include not-for-profits while removing the previous specification regarding special purpose entities.
-The bill also allows customer-generators to participate as group members without becoming group hosts and enables them to sign agreements with multiple group hosts, provided their combined load does not exceed their total load.
+This bill amends existing laws concerning community solar projects in New Hampshire, specifically targeting low-moderate income households.
+Key changes include increasing the maximum size for low-moderate income community solar projects from 6 megawatts to 18 megawatts, while also allowing community solar developers to apply for project designation that benefits households earning at or below 80 percent of the Area Median Income (AMI).
+The definition of "municipal host" is expanded to include nonprofit educational institutions and public housing authorities, and the previous specification regarding special purpose entities is removed.
+Additionally, the bill allows customer-generators to participate as group members without becoming group hosts and facilitates agreements for group net metering members to sign with multiple group hosts, provided their combined load does not exceed their total load.

 As Amended by the Senate: 362-A:9, 362-F:2, 362-A:1-a